| Title: | Multilevel Latent Time Series Models with 'R' and 'Stan' |

 Additional arguments passed to |

-An object of class mltsfit
+An object of class mltsfit.

 The object is a list containing the following components: